Hyrax – Mini Me Pachyderm!

-One can see Hyrax running all over the place, especially rocks, such as the ones pictured below.
+One can see Hyrax running all over the place in many African national parks, especially on rocks, such as the ones pictured below.

 Or possibly Queen Elizabeth’s corgis?

 Hyrax inhabit mainly rocky terrain areas in sub-Saharan Africa and the Middle East.
-These two Hyrax were shot (I mean photographed) at the Serengeti National Park in Tanzania.
+These two specimens in the photo shown above were shot (I mean photographed!) at the superb Serengeti National Park in Tanzania.

-Hyrax usually form groups that include one dominant male.
-Other Hyrax males live a soliatary life and sometimes sneak the odd mate in with younger females.
-In the Serengeti, it’s quite easy to spot Hyrax running all over the rocks and having a good time.
+Hyrax usually form groups that include one dominant male (some guys have all the luck!).
+Other non dominant males live a solitary life and sometimes sneak the odd mate in with younger females (sly guys!).
+In the Serengeti National Park, it’s quite easy to spot Hyrax running all over the rocks and having a good time.
+They are relatively easy to spot from a distance in a safari car (judging by how close we managed to get to them), and they are an interesting animal to check out apart from trying to spot the Big 5!

 You find out more at What on Earth Is a Hyrax?